typhdotcom/diaspora/README.md

 ## Toy systems and named stories

-These are the narrative / physics-inspired models built on top.
+These are the narrative / physics-inspired models built on top of the Logic + Dynamics machinery.

 ### The void: observation vs reality